Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Introduction

+Common deployment failures that motivate our work include Picture Archiving and Communication System (PACS) routing errors directing non-thoracic scans to lung-specific analysis pipelines as well as inadvertent introduction of out-of-scope thoracic diseases (e.g. pulmonary embolism, COVID-19 inflammation) mimicking tumor appearances.
+Segmentation accuracy metrics like the Dice similarity coefficient and Hausdorff distances do not reflect well-calibrated uncertainty estimates, even on ID datasets~\citep{Ren2024,Rangnekar2025SPIE}.
+Whereas uncertainty visualizations can enhance clinical delineations~\citep{goddard2012automation,DeBiase2024}, such measures are also unreliable in OOD scenarios, as shown in Figure~\ref{fig:representativeexamples}.
+Existing OOD detection methods are often too sensitive, flagging any deviation from training data~\citep{Roschewitz2023Automatic,Godau2025}, limiting their use for practical purposes.

+Our work overcomes the limitations of prior approaches by building on pretrained models to ensure sufficient generalization to common clinical imaging variations while enhancing robustness to far-OOD (disease in different anatomical sites) and near-OOD (different disease in same anatomic site) use cases.
+We propose a tumor-anchored deep feature extraction framework for post-hoc OOD detection.
+Unlike prior logit-based or distance methods that operate on entire images or require architectural modifications, we extract hierarchical encoder features from multiple regions of interest anchored to predicted tumor segmentations.
+This enables task-relevant detection that distinguishes subtle pathological differences within the same anatomical site while scaling to images with varying fields-of-view.
+Our contributions are:

-\begin{itemize} \item A post-hoc OOD detection approach using random forests with deep features (RF-Deep), trained with outlier exposure.
-Features are extracted from regions of interest (ROIs) anchored to the task-specific model's predictions, enabling scan-level and task-relevant OOD filtering.
-Our approach reduced false detections, achieving AUROC $>$~90 on challenging near-OOD datasets and near-perfect detection on the far-OOD datasets. \item Generalizability to common imaging variations is ensured by using features extracted from the hierarchical encoder layers of a segmentation model subject to self-supervised learning (SSL) pretraining and task-specific fine-tuning.
-Robustness of task-specific model performance on commonly encountered imaging variations is also reported. \item Evaluation on 2,056 3D CT scans from five public datasets, with analysis of SSL pretraining methods, model depths, and classifier designs on OOD detection performance. \item Analysis of why RF-Deep outperforms radiomics-based and logit-based approaches by performing unsupervised clustering, SHAP-based feature importance, and spatial uncertainty analysis. \end{itemize}
+\begin{itemize} \item A post-hoc OOD detection approach using random forests with deep features (RF-Deep), trained with limited outlier exposure requiring as few as 40 labeled scans (20 ID + 20 OOD).
+Rather than aiming to detect arbitrary distribution shifts, RF-Deep is designed as a targeted safety filter to improve rejection of clinically relevant confounding cases, supporting more risk-reduced deployment of segmentation models. \item Improved robustness to common imaging variations through hierarchical backbone features from segmentation models pretrained using self-supervised learning (SSL) and subsequently fine-tuned for the downstream task.
+We empirically evaluate robustness across variations in scanner manufacturer, contrast usage, and reconstruction kernel. \item Evaluation on 2,232 3D CT scans from seven datasets for lung tumor segmentation, with analysis of SSL pretraining methods, model depths, and classifier designs on OOD detection performance. \item Mechanistic analysis of RF-Deep performance relative to radiomics-based and logit-based approaches using unsupervised clustering, SHAP-based feature importance, and spatial uncertainty analysis. \item External validation on two previously unseen OOD datasets (COVID-19-positive chest CT and breast cancer CT), providing encouraging evidence of transferability beyond the specific exposure distributions seen during training. \end{itemize}